geometor/model/_sources/intro.rst.txt

   - establish labels for elements
   - classes for styles

-All of the plotting functionality has moved to **GEOMETOR** `render`_.
-However, there are several report functions in the this module:
+All of the plotting functionality has moved to **GEOMETOR** `explorer`_.
+However, there are several report functions in this module:

 - report_summary
 - report_group_by_type